intel-analytics/ipex-llm/python/llm/example/GPU/LLM-Finetuning/README.md

 - [ReLora](ReLora): examples of running ReLora finetuning
 - [DPO](DPO): examples of running DPO finetuning
 - [common](common): common templates and utility classes in finetuning examples
+- [patch usage](patch_usage): examples of how to easily run finetuning on Intel GPU with BigDL-LLM patch

 ## Troubleshooting